Key Highlights

 3. Research and Academia: MBBS graduates can also opt for research roles or pursue academic careers in medical universities and institutions.

-The average salaries for medical professionals vary depending on the country, specialisation, and experience.
+Average salaries for medical professionals vary by country, specialisation, and experience.
 In the USA, the average annual salary for a physician is around $294,000 (approximately INR 2.2 crores), while in the UK, it ranges from £30,000 to £100,000 (approximately INR 30 lakhs to 1 crore) per year.

 Conclusion

 To sum up, doctors are one profession that will never go out of business.
-Doctors are needed everywhere, and COVID-19 made us realise how we are lacking them globally.
-This article is your sign to start your research and find yourself the best-suited course in some of the best countries beyond the borders of India at the lowest price possible.
-We understand that tuition fees and accommodations become a barrier when choosing the best university, but the best scholarships can fix that, too.
+Doctors are needed everywhere, and COVID-19 made us realise how much we lack them globally.
+This article is your sign to start your research and find the best-suited course in some of the best countries beyond the borders of India at the lowest price possible.
+We understand that tuition fees and accommodation costs can be barriers when choosing the best university, but the best scholarships can help, too.
 Best of luck!